Schneiderman Insurance Agency, Inc. Blog |

 0 Comments

+Understanding how personal injury coverage works helps you make confident, informed decisions about your auto insurance and your financial well-being.
 For many car enthusiasts, a vehicle isn’t just a mode of transportation—it’s a work of art, a reflection of personality, and the result of countless hours (and dollars) spent on customization.
 From performance upgrades to aesthetic transformations, custom vehicles stand out on the road for all the right reasons.

 However, one crucial aspect often gets overlooked: insurance coverage for modified cars.
 Standard auto insurance policies aren’t always designed to protect vehicles with aftermarket modifications, meaning your prized investment might not be fully covered in case of an accident, theft, or damage.
 Understanding how modified car insurance works—and why it’s essential—can help you protect your custom ride the right way.
 Not everyone drives daily.
 Some people only use their cars for quick errands, weekend trips, or occasional outings.
 If you’re a low-mileage driver, you might be wondering if you’re paying too much for traditional car insurance.
 The good news is there are insurance options designed specifically for drivers who don’t spend much time behind the wheel.